 Post-Baccalaureate Early Assurance Pathway

-The Early Assurance Post-Baccalaureate pathway is a two-step process to admission at NEOMED in the College of Medicine as an first-year medicine student.
+The Early Assurance Post-Baccalaureate pathway is a two-step process leading to admission at NEOMED in the College of Medicine as an first-year medicine student.

-The pathway features a primary care focus for those who intend to practice medicine in urban health environments.
 Students who have or will have successfully completed a baccalaureate (often referred to as “four-year”) program of study from a regionally accredited institution of higher education in the United States prior to matriculation to medical school may be eligible to apply.

-Applying for Post-Baccalaureate Early Assurance
+Post-Baccalaureate Early Assurance to NEOMED

 - Students must continue to complete post-baccalaureate coursework as prescribed by Cleveland State University.

 - Early Assurance Post-Baccalaureate students must apply for admission through AMCAS using the Early Assurance admission plan prior to September 1 of the preceding year to be eligible for final admission to NEOMED.
-E.g. – If a student is applying for fall 2020 admission, he or she must apply for admission through AMCAS using the Early Assurance plan by September 1, 2019.
+E.g. – If a student is applying for fall 2022 admission, he or she must apply for admission through AMCAS using the Early Assurance plan by September 1, 2021.